Want in on a little secret?

 Aug 2017 Edit/Update: It’s been pointed out to me, and I’ve observed for myself that many Whispersync books are now priced at no lower than $7.49 (for lengthier books) if you already own the Kindle version.
 A few dollars more than when I originally wrote this article, but still a steep discount from buying them for $19.99 IF you already own the Kindle version.
 See another example of a fiction book below.

 So, if I see a book shared on Facebook that’s free that day, I now check to see if there’s an audio version of that book as well.
 If I think “I’d love to listen to that” when I see the Kindle version free, I go and download it and buy the audio version for only a few bucks.

-Recently, I realized Whyspersinc is STILL a great deal, ESPECIALLY you’re a fan of lengthy fiction novels.
+Recently, I realized Whyspersinc is not only STILL a great deal, but ESPECIALLY so if you’re a fan of lengthy fiction novels.

-A number of months back I bought Stephen King’s 11/22/63 for my Kindle.
-The Print version is over 1100 pages, and I got it for $9.99.
+A number of months back I bought Stephen King’s 11/22/63.
+The Print version is over 1100 pages, and I got the Kindle version for $9.99.
 At the time of writing this and the day I took this screenshot, it’s showing for $10.99.
 For books I’m interested in, a purchase price like this is a no brainer!

-Notice that the regular price that’s scratched off is $52.50 for this 30 hour-book.
-As a narrator myself, I know how much time and work goes into producing an audiobook (exponentionally more hours than how long the book is in terms of hours).
+Notice that the regular price that’s scratched off is $52.50 for this 30+ hour-book.
+As a narrator myself, I know how much time and work goes into producing an audiobook (exponentially more hours than how long the book is in terms of hours).
 So, a read of this size deservedly costs accordingly.

-Let’s look at the same math formula as before:
+Let’s look at the math formula for that: